lonkaars/avans-arcade/docs/architecture.md

   The NES has a separate PPUMASK register to control special color effects, and to shift sprites off the left and top screen edges, as the sprite offsets count from 0.
-Our PPU's FAM sprite offset bits count from -16, so the sprite can shift past the top and left screen edges, as well as the standard bottom and right edges.
+Our PPUs FAM sprite offset bits count from -16, so the sprite can shift past the top and left screen edges, as well as the standard bottom and right edges.
 - No status line register, only vertical and horizontal blanking/sync outputs